kelisn07/Profile/README.md

-- 👋 Hi, I’m keli
+- 👋 Hi, I’m Keli
 - 👀 I’m interested in Urban remote sensing and Urban analytics
 - 🌱 I’m currently learning PhD at TUM
-- 📫 How to reach me keli.wang@tum.de
+- 📫 How to reach me: keli.wang@tum.de

 <!---
 kelisn07/kelisn07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.